parabavireo/dictionaries-exercises-python/README.md

 # dictionaries-exercises-python
 Solved dictionaries exercises - Python.
-From Heinold Book
+From Heinold Book: A practical introduction to python programinng.